muctadir/lama/paper.md

 Thematic analysis is a widely used technique with several popular tools already on the market, such as Atlas.ti [@atlas.ti]  and maxQDA [@maxqda_2022] Analysing qualitative data has been proven to be a labor intensive and time consuming [@analysing_qual_data] due to its nature.
 Thematic analysis is a ‘powerful yet flexible method for analysing qualitative data’ [@thematic_analysis].
 Analysing textual data through this method allows the user to understand experiences and thoughts, as well as emotions and behaviors throughout a data set.
 Due to the flexibility of this analysis method the users are not bound to using only one paradigmatic perspective but within different data sets can use different ones [@clarke_psych].

 LaMa facilitates thematic analysis through its unique features, making it stand out from the previously developed tools.
-Our tool is aimed at academic usage, with a possibility of expanding it, with features that enable teamwork, allow the user to create themes to group labels and facilitate dynamic construction of the data set.
+Our tool is aimed at academic usage, with a possibility of expanding it.
+To tackle the limitations of other tools, LaMa introduces features that enable teamwork, allow the user to create themes to group labels and facilitate dynamic construction of the data set.
+With the help of this tool thematic analysis becomes less time consuming and more structured due to the flow that the tool enforces.

 # Key features